seanbuchanan-eng/CNN-GPR/README.md

   - The 'MG' prefix relates to the microgrid or 'dynamic' data that follows a solar cycle.
   - The 'features' data refers to the model input data.
   - The 'labels' data refers to the model output data.

+The python version used for this project was 3.8.13.